 Lyon: The Forgotten City And Gastronomical Capital of France

-What comes to mind when you think of France?
+Lyon: The Forgotten City And Gastronomical Capital of France what come to mind when you think of France?
 Probably the Eiffel Tower, maybe a box full of Macaroons or freshly baked pastries.
 Perhaps a man with a striped boatneck shirt with a baguette tucked snugly under his arm.
 When planning a vacation to France, most Americans go directly to Paris to marvel at the tourist landmarks and monuments, or they travel south to relax on the beaches of Nice or explore the lavender fields of Provence (blooming in season from late June through July.)
 They might take an interest in traveling to Omaha Beach in Normandy to pay respects to the D-Day soldiers of World War II.
-But what happened to the middle of the country?
+But what happened in the middle of the country?
 Central France is not something to be overlooked and has just as many delicacies and sites to see as the northern and southern parts of the country.